Sam Amo-Ameyaw

-Career
+Club career

 Southampton

 Amo-Ameyaw joined Southampton from Tottenham Hotspur in August 2022 as a sixteen-year-old, having reportedly turned down the offer of a scholarship contract with Spurs.
 Compensation payments owed to Spurs by Southampton were reported to be close to a £1 million deal for Amo-Ameyaw and his teammate Jayden Meghoma, who made the same journey.
 Commenting on the decision, Amo-Ameyaw said that he chose Southampton because of the clearer pathway to the first-team.
 He was part of the Southampton under-18 side which reached the semi-finals of the FA Youth Cup in April 2023.

 Amo-Ameyaw made his Premier League debut on 28 May 2023 appearing as a second-half substitute for James Ward-Prowse as Southampton played a home match with Liverpool, which finished 4–4.
 At 16 years and 314 days, Amo-Ameyaw became the youngest-ever player to appear in the Premier League for Southampton.
 On 24 July 2023, Southampton announced Amo-Ameyaw had signed his first professional contract.

-He scored his first goal for the club on 28 August 2024 in a 3–5 away victory against Cardiff City in the EFL Cup.
+He scored his only goal for the club on 28 August 2024 in a 3–5 away victory against Cardiff City in the EFL Cup.